What’s yellow, bedazzled in glass beads, and made out of plywood?

-In 1954, a big decision had to be made about traffic signs.
+In 1954, a big decision was made about traffic signs.
 Many signs on the roadways were yellow.
 As described earlier, yellow traffic signs indicated some form of warning or caution to motorists.
 But there are tons of things that motorists have to be cautious of while driving.
-For example, “SLOW”, pedestrian crossing, traffic light ahead, horse and wagon, “DIP”, “NO OUTLET”, “STREET CLOSED”, “DEAD END”, deer crossing, construction ahead, etc…
+For example, “SLOW”, pedestrian crossing, traffic light ahead, “DIP”, “NO OUTLET”, “STREET CLOSED”, “DEAD END”, deer crossing, construction ahead, etc…

-Bear in mind, the list of traffic signs was much, much shorter in the 1950’s than it is today, but you get the point.
-We’re still talking about dozens upon dozens of signs.
+Bear in mind, the list of traffic signs was much, much shorter in the 1950s than it is today, but you get the point.
+Dozens of signs.
 All yellow.
 All black text.
 It gets confusing.
 And confusion on the roadway is a precursor for accidents.

 Early red STOP signs are a testament to this issue.
 Even after guidance from the Manual of Uniform Traffic Control Devices, manufacturers still weren’t quite sure how to color the sign in a red that would resist fading and slow, but gradual wear.
 As a result, it would still be a couple more years until STOP sign manufacturers got the “recipe right” for the red color they needed.